 Strength Based Initial Child Protection Conferences

-In consultation with Plymouth Safeguarding Children’s Board, Plymouth City Council now operates a Strength Based Model for our child protection initial case conference and review meetings.
+In consultation with Plymouth Safeguarding Children’s Partnership, Plymouth City Council now operates a Strength Based Model for our child protection initial case conference and review meetings.
 A strengths based child protection meeting is about working in partnership with families to enable them to come up with a plan that will keep their children safe.

 What is a strength based child protection meeting?